hdinsight/hdinsight.github.io/EnterpriseSecurityPackage/RandomAuthIssues.md

   * You can increase kerberos tracing by setting export KRB5_TRACE=/tmp/krb.log
   * If you are using a custom PAM module for authentication, then find out how to enable its log level to debug mode
   * SSHd logs into the auth.log facility
   * If the user is locked out in AAD, it doesn't impact AAD DS and vice versa.
-Those 2 systems do not sync on this property
+Those 2 systems do not sync this particular property

 ### How to know more about who attempted bad logins?
 * Follow the steps to [manage AAD DS domain] (https://docs.microsoft.com/en-us/azure/active-directory-domain-services/manage-domain)
-  * Each user object has properties like pwdLastSet, badPasswordTime, lastLoginTimestamp etc... that will give you more information
+  * Each user object has properties like that will give you more information
+    * pwdLastSet
+    * badPasswordTime
+    * lastLoginTimestamp
+    * badPasswordCount
+  * You can look at the properties yourself if you have a VM joined to the AAD DS domain (Windows or Linux).
+You can also script it using powershell
   * If you are able to look at these values within 15 minutes from the time the problem started, you will get a much better picture

+### We use custom code to encrypt / decrypt password.
+We auto-rotate passwords
+* This is a very good design, makes the system secure against many password guessing attacks
+* However, bugs in the custom code can bring down the system to a crash
+* Whenever you get a password encrypted or decrypted, log the hash of the password.
+Handle null or empty passwords carefully
+  * Logging hashes will help you in detecting when the password change was picked up etc...

 ### How to avoid these errors?
   * It is easier and sometimes faster to review the issues around cluster access instead of going through tons of logs
   * If you shared the username and password with many of your team members, they could try a bad password or run a bad script bringing down all the jobs